ufz/ogs/Documentation/ProjectFile/prj/processes/process/THERMO_HYDRO_MECHANICS/t_solid_thermal_conductivity.md

-Solid thermal conductivity is the property of solid to conduct heat.
+Solid thermal conductivity, the property of solid to conduct heat.